-For most of the past two years, we have rated the banking sector as either overvalued or fully valued relative to the overall market.
-Consequently, investor returns have been generally negative.
+For most of the past two years, we have rated the banking sector as either undervalued or fully valued relative to the overall market.
+Consequently, investor returns have generally mirrored the broader market, while there have been a couple of periods after downturns where the banking sector has significantly outperformed market averages.
 While we rated the sector as overvalued at the beginning of March 2023, we did not anticipate the crash brought about by a few large, high profile bank failures.
 In May, we believed the sector was oversold and changed our rating to undervalued for only the second time in two years.
-We moved back to fully valued in August but then made another bullish call in November.
-However, we changed the call to fully valued in January 2024 and than call remains, signally we believed the banking sector would mirror the overall market performance.
-Recent updates are provided on our website, therireport.com.
+We moved back to fully valued in August but then made another bullish call in early November.
+However, while we expected the sector to rally towards the end of the year, we did not foresee the massive market response to the elections results.
+The jury is out on whether this bounce is sustainable or merely a sugar high.
+Recent updates are provided on our website, therjreport.com.